SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

     ![](images/27_ail_con_create.png)

-3. Upload the AI Core key-file you just downloaded into the field "Service Key" and click "Save".
+3. Upload the AI Core key file you just downloaded into the field "Service Key" and click "Save".

     Result: Your connection is established.